Skip to contents

 Variance-correction

-When we calculate PFI using an appropriate resampling, such as subsampling with 15 repeats, we can use the approach recommended by Molnar et al. (2023) based on the proposed correction by Nadeay & Bengio (2003).
+When we calculate PFI using an appropriate resampling, such as subsampling with 15 repeats, we can use the approach recommended by Molnar et al. (2023) based on the proposed correction by Nadeau & Bengio (2003).

 By default, any importance measures’ $importance() method will not output any variances or confidence intervals, it will merely compute averages over resampling iterations and repeats within resamplings (iter_repeat here).